HaloDAO/review-halo-token-bridge-2021-08/Readme.md

 If the same user calls the `deposit` method twice, with the same value, in the same block, 2 identical events will be emitted by the contract.

-Each event will have the same.
+Each event will have the same:

 - `amount`
 - `chainId`